Why Small Arguments Turn Into Big Fights in Relationships

 Both responses make sense.
 Both positions attempt to resolve uncertainty.

 The exchange seems to call for more explanation or more clarification.
-In practice, both tend to extend the interaction without resolving the underlying doubt.
+In practice, both can extend the interaction without settling the underlying doubt.

 One person provides more detail.
 The other tests whether that detail is sufficient.
-More is said, but the basic uncertainty remains active.

-Each clarification adds further material to be assessed.
+Each clarification adds more material to assess.
 Each question asks for further confirmation.
 The interaction becomes longer, but not clearer.

-You can finish the exchange with more said, but the underlying uncertainty remains unchanged.
+You can finish the exchange with more said, while the underlying uncertainty remains unchanged.
 The exchange ends because one of you disengages or exhausts the line of discussion, not because the issue has been resolved.

-Does the interaction pass with a brief adjustment, or does it follow the same progression again: from a small disruption, to interpretation, to questions about reliability, attention, and importance?
+Does the interaction pass with a brief adjustment, or does it follow the same progression again: from small disruption, to interpretation, to questions about reliability, attention, and importance?

+If that progression repeats, the individual argument is no longer the main issue.
 The repetition shows that the same doubt is being reactivated without resolution.
 The explanation may work in the moment, but it does not hold.
-When a similar situation arises, the same question returns

-But “why does the same concern keep returning between us?”
+At that point, the question changes.
+Not “how do we handle this conversation better?” but “why does the same concern keep returning between us?”

 When the same concern keeps returning, reassurance enters the exchange.
 But in an unstable relationship, reassurance rarely holds for long.
 The same question returns, sometimes within hours, sometimes days later.